Avant-monts franc-comtois

 High nitrogen levels have been detected in several wells in the region.

 Nitrogen is the most abundant element in the Earth’s atmosphere (it accounts for approximately 78% of its composition).
 Due to the abundance of nitrogen in the air, its appeal is limited and its economic use unlikely.
-However, its release into the atmosphere poses no risk to the population (inert, odorless, invisible) or to the environment (does not contribute to the greenhouse effect, already present in high concentrations in the Earth’s atmosphere).

 The license covers 306 km² of the Doubs department, spread across 58 municipalities: